Join Us for

 Having led the Macedonia Baptist Church of Albany for nearly thirty years, Reverend Comithier has effectively demonstrated his pastoral leadership through discipleship, mentoring, personal community involvement and continuous encouragement to his Macedonia family as well as to other pastors and churches.
 As an example, his influence has paved the way for others to follow his model summer Vacation Bible School structure, which includes usage of facilities on the Siena College campus.

 Reverend Comithier implemented a community-wide mentoring program for students who need academic support and Scholarship Fund programs that provide monetary awards and scholarships for supporting higher education.
 Macedonia’s commitment to academic excellence was the impetus for establishing the Macedonia Scholarship Fund, which provides financial assistance to Macedonia’s aspiring college students as well as students of the Greater Capital District.

-Reverend Comithier is a well-respected nationally renowned preacher who has proudly served as the Pastor of Macedonia Baptist Church for twenty-nine years.
+Reverend Comithier is a well-respected nationally renowned preacher who has proudly served as the Pastor of Macedonia Baptist Church for thirty years.
 God continues to bless Reverend Comithier as he celebrates another milestone of fulfilling the vision God gave him to move the Church to a new location, thereby reflecting on Exodus 33, The Horizon Leans Forward For Us . . .
 To God be the Glory!